Sahadar/pubsub.js/README.md

 * Controll under event bubbling depth
 * Works with require.js library
 * Written with TDD
+* Possibility to make new instances of pubsub with private namespaces scope
 * Works also on IE 6+

 ## Examples